 See some case studies on the impact of weather on sales.

 Need for expert help

-Although a basic causal analysis using the regression tool in Excel's data analysis toolset can give an initial indication of weather effects, specialist statistical software is necessary for a thorough analysis.
-One reason is that the various measures of weather such as mean, minimum and maximum temperature, sunshine hours and rainfall tend to be closely correlated with each other and easy to misinterpret.
+Although a basic causal analysis using the regression tool in Excel's data analysis tool set can give an initial indication of weather effects, specialist statistical software is usually necessary for a thorough analysis.
+One reason for this is that the various measures of weather such as mean, minimum and maximum temperature, sunshine hours and rainfall tend to be closely correlated with each other and are very easy to misinterpret.